 Note – the above list is by no means exhaustive so we recommend you check with your state Education Department to get an up to date list.

 The Australian Schools Directory – a complete list of all public and private schools in Australia

 My School – comprehensive government produced resource providing information about Australia’s schools

 Private Schools Guide – guide to Australia’s private (non-government schools)

 School Catchment Zone Maps – a compilation of all the school zones across Australia

-If you are moving to Australia you can rely on the team at PSS International Removals to take of packing and moving all your household furniture and personal belongings to Australia.
+If you are moving to Australia you can rely on the team at PSS International Removals to take care of packing and moving all your household furniture and shipping belongings to Australia.